Karijini National Park Ultimate Travel Guide

 If you are planning a road trip north in Western Australia, Karijini National Park is a must-do!
 Two billion years in the making, it’s raw and remote.
-Famous for wild gorges, sheer rock faces, natural swimming holes, epic hikes and panoramic lookouts, it’s one of the most instagrammable parks in Australia!
+Famous for wild gorges, sheer rock faces, natural swimming holes, epic hikes, and panoramic lookouts, it’s one of the most instagrammable parks in Australia!

 Where is Karijini National Park?

-Karijini is located in the Pilbarra region of Western Australia, and it really is in the middle of nowhere.
+Karijini is located in the Pilbara region of Western Australia, and it really is in the middle of nowhere.
 But so worth every effort and difficulty in getting there!!
 It’s around 1,362km from Perth, or 15 hours of solid driving time if taking a direct route straight up through the centre of WA.

 The more scenic route is to drive along Australia’s Coral Coast if you have the time.
 Explore the stunning Western Australian coastline on the way and visit Kalbarri, Shark Bay and Carnarvon.
 A few days in Exmouth is recommended before driving inland to Karijini (about 7hrs).
 But if driving long-distance is not your thing, Qantas operates flights to Paraburdoo around 2.5 hours south of the Park.